jandelgado/lede-dockerbuilder/README.md

     to `rootfs-overlay` in the scripts directory (can be overridden by -f parameter)

+Use the `BASEDIR_CONFIG_FILE` variable to set locations of `OUTPUT_DIR` or `ROOTFS_OVERLAY` relative to the configuration files location.
+This allows self-contained projects outside of the lede-dockerbuilder folder.
+If e.g.
+`ROOTFS_OVERLAY=$BASEDIR_CONFIG_FILE/rootfs-overlay` is set, then the rootfs-overlay directory is expected to be in the same directory as the configuration file.

 [Example configuration](example.conf) for my [NEXX WT3020](https://wiki.openwrt.org/toh/nexx/wt3020) router, where I have an encrypted USB disk attached so I can use it as a simple NAS.